Student led projects in digital technologies

 Maximising student ownership and interest

-High school teacher Josh Campbell has been trialling an approach to digital technologies projects to maximise students’ interest in and ownership of their projects.
+High school teacher Josh Campbell has been trialling an approach to maximise students’ interest in and ownership of their projects.

 A recent student outcome is a space station design, which came out of the student's interest in architecture.

 The student, Hannah, explored the idea of living spaces in unusual and dangerous environments.
 She emailed Don Pettit, (an American chemical engineer and a NASA astronaut) through a contact at school and worked with a physics teacher to explore creating artificial gravity.

 Student Samantha's website was based around an interest in writing and used the Flask framework with a SQLite database.
 Flask is a micro web framework written in Python that is used in applications such as Pinterest.
 SQLite is a relational database management system contained in a C programming library.

 Josh notes that the conceptual thinking that Samantha put into the site was particularly impressive.
 She explored initial ideas visually and clarified her thinking around what she wanted the site to look and feel like.
 For example, she liked the idea of retaining the “sketched” look in her digital work so she used ink blots as visual headers and footers within her overall layout.

 Josh notes there are more girls enrolling in the digital courses and believes that this approach of selecting projects of interest to them may have had a favourable impact on their course selection.

 The first two terms of the year are spent on students establishing a context and an associated issue that is of interest to them, and then developing a brief.